devacto/java-puzzles/01-conference-planner/README.md

-## ConferencePlanner
+## Conference Planner
-ConferencePlanner is a Java program that creates a conference schedule from a series of talks with titles and durations in minutes.
+Conference Planner is a Java program that creates a conference schedule from a series of talks with titles and durations in minutes.

 ### Getting started
 1. To get started, import the source code into Eclipse.
 Then, run the code.